goat-community/monitor/README.md

 * Monitoring.
-    To configure monitoring in "send metrics from cluster #1 > gather metrics in cluster #2" flow, prometheus federation feature was used.
     To create monitoring infrasctructure follow the next steps:
     1. Metrics exporter for postgres cluster can be enabled using `--metrics` flag when cluster creating: